-Addiction in Santa Rosa, California
+Drug And Alcohol Addiction In Santa Rosa, California

 Situated in the heart of California’s wine country, Santa Rosa is a picturesque city with a population of roughly 186,170 inhabitants.
 The prominent beer and wine industries of the Sonoma area draw in revenue and tourists from around the world; however, Santa Rosa’s wine country culture may be a part of the city’s recent increase in rates of alcohol and drug abuse.
 Santa Rosa currently has the highest rates for DUI out of all of Sonoma County.
+Additionally, the county had 142 drug overdose deaths in 2020, with 92% of all Opioid-related overdose deaths involving Fentanyl.
+Experts believe that the COVID-19 pandemic has only exasperated overdose issues in the county.

-The Opioid Epidemic in Santa Rosa
+The Opioid Epidemic In Santa Rosa

-Alcohol Abuse in Santa Rosa
+Alcohol Abuse In Santa Rosa

 Alcohol abuse among adults and teens is a major public health concern for Sonoma County.
 In 2016, 37.9% of adults reported binge drinking in the past year, which is higher than the state rate of 31%.
 Drinking and driving is one of the most pressing alcohol-related problems impacting the health and safety of the area; every week, on average, more than 50 people are arrested on suspicion of driving under the influence.
 Santa Rosa has the highest rate of DUIs out of all the cities in all of Sonoma County, and additionally 46.8% of all DUI arrestees in the entire county noted Santa Rosa as their home town.